Interview by Silvia Iacovcich

 Speaking more generally about making technological experiences physical: our bodies have evolved to survive and attend to physical needs by quickly picking up cues and signals.
 That’s why there’s emotion encoded in different types of motion.
 Similarly, there’s meaning in the context of interaction, and it’s very important to set up people’s expectations correctly.

-A good starting point to designing physical experiences is to understand the relationship of the body in space and the evolutionary responses of human physiology.
+A good starting point for designing physical experiences is to understand the relationship of the body in space and the evolutionary responses of human physiology.
 I think about how a technical system might map to the human sensory spectrum and play with those mappings until it feels right to me or makes me wonder what’s going on.
 It’s a process of discovery.

 Trees and plants have a strong presence in your work.
 Can you share your ideas on the relationship between sound and trees and plants and the importance of their physical presence in your works?